 RELATED: Best Muscle Recovery Supplements

 One ingredient that is worth highlighting, though, is the 10 grams of corosolic acid, something that you’ve likely not heard of.
-It’s still fairly new on the supplement scene so science is limited, but research done on it has shown that it can help alter insulin levels in a way that boosts the absorption of nutrients like creatine and protein4 when taken post workout.
+It’s still fairly new on the supplement scene so the science is limited, but research done on it has shown that it can help alter insulin levels in a way that boosts the absorption of nutrients like creatine and protein4 when taken post workout.

 The reason it’s really on our list, though, is for the taste.
 We had Recharge tested by GGR Head of Content Nicole Davis and Lindsay Scheele, lead reviewer at GGR Everything and a certified personal trainer, and they gave it a 5-out-of-5 rating in taste.